linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster.md

     </configuration>
     ~~~

-The last property: `dfs.replication`, indicates how many times data is replicated in the cluster.
-You can set 2 to have all the data duplicated on the two nodes.
+The last property, `dfs.replication`, indicates how many times data is replicated in the cluster.
+You can set "2" to have all the data duplicated on the two nodes.
 Don't enter a value higher than the actual number of slave nodes.

-### Set YARN as job scheduler
+### Set YARN as Job Scheduler

-1. In `~/hadoop/etc/hadoop/`, rename `mapred-site.xml.template` to `mapred-site.xml` :
+1. In `~/hadoop/etc/hadoop/`, rename `mapred-site.xml.template` to `mapred-site.xml`:

         cd ~/hadoop/etc/hadoop
         mv mapred-site.xml.template mapred-site.xml

-2. Edit it setting yarn as the default framework for MapReduce operations:
+2. Edit the file, setting yarn as the default framework for MapReduce operations:

       {: .file }
       ~/hadoop/etc/hadoop/mapred-site.xml